- Facilities Planning & Campus Development (FPC)

 - Any tips if I enter a lot of requests?

 Answer: Even though they are not required in order to enter a request, being familiar with Request Type acronyms can expedite the assignment process for Facilities Services.
 A recommended convenient way to stay organized has been to setup an auto-filtering label within Gmail’s filters to keep a searchable record for all requests.
+Utilizing CTRL+F (or Command+F) in your browser can assist in locating a particular request in the list of requests.
+If you desire further filtering, we suggest selecting the entire list and paste in Excel, then filter as needed.

 - Can I offer a suggestion to improve the system?